chaqchase/react-video/README.md

 - Accessible with ARIA labels and keyboard support
 - SSR-safe for Next.js and other frameworks
 - Fully typed with TypeScript
-- Styleable with Tailwind CSS
+- Isolated styling with Tailwind CSS (rv- prefix), compatible with Tailwind v3 and v4

 ## Installation